-Cheltenham has undergone a broadband revolution in the last few years with at least 88% of the town now able to upgrade to superfast fibre-optic broadband with speeds of 35 Megabits per second (Mbps) or faster.
-But it has also become clear in the last year that thousands of homes in Cheltenham have been left out of this revolution.
-Gaps have been left between the commercial operators like BT and Virgin and the government-subsidised 'Fastershire' programme being run by the county council.
+Cheltenham has undergone a broadband revolution in the last few years.
+By 2015 at least 88% of the town able to upgrade to superfast fibre-optic broadband with speeds of 35 Megabits per second (Mbps) or faster.
+But it also become clear at the same time that thousands of homes in Cheltenham were going to be left out of this revolution.
+Gaps were being left between the commercial operators like BT and Virgin and the government-subsidised 'Fastershire' programme being run by the county council.

-Martin has led the campaign to maintain a full 24 hour A&E at Cheltenham General - one of his many campaigns for local health services - and has repeatedly won assurances from Gloucestershire Hospitals Trust that Cheltenham A&E will not close.
-But Martin believes Cheltenham A&E has been under threat since acute services began to be centralised in Gloucester in 2006 and will keep campaigning against the drip-drip downgrade at Cheltenham.
+Martin led the campaign to maintain a full 24 hour A&E at Cheltenham General - one of his many campaigns for local health services - and repeatedly won assurances from Gloucestershire Hospitals Trust that Cheltenham A&E would not close.
+Martin believes Cheltenham A&E has been under threat since acute services began to be centralised in Gloucester in 2006 and will keep campaigning against the drip-drip downgrade at Cheltenham.
 He was the only local MP and the only Cheltenham politician to present evidence against the decision to downgrade Cheltenham A&E at night in 2013 when the decision was actually taken.
+Current MP Alex Chalk - then the Conservative candidate - and Cotswolds MP Geoffrey Clifton-Brown both missed the meeting.
 You can still sign Martin's petition calling for a rethink of that decision here.

-Martin is President of Cheltenham & East Gloucestershire RSPCA and a member of the all-party parliamentary group for animal welfare.
+Martin was President of Cheltenham & East Gloucestershire RSPCA and a member of the all-party parliamentary group for animal welfare.

 He has consistently opposed the Gloucestershire badger cull and supported alternative approaches to keep both badger and cattle populations healthy as advocated by Gloucestershire Wildlife Trust.

-Cheltenham is enjoying its strongest economy in years with a big drop in unemployment, local businesses reporting healthy order books and both businesses and householders still enjoying low interest rates and mortgage payments.
-Martin has backed both the coalition government and Cheltenham's LibDem-led council in taking the tough decisions necessary to build sustainable prosperity and worked hard to lobby for and promote local business.
+By 2015, Cheltenham was enjoying its strongest economy in years with a big drop in unemployment, local businesses reporting healthy order books and both businesses and householders still enjoying low interest rates and mortgage payments.
+Martin backed both the coalition government and Cheltenham's LibDem-led council in taking the tough decisions necessary to build sustainable prosperity and worked hard to lobby for and promote local business.

-Watch Martin promoting Cheltenham Chamber of Commerce's new business centre here:
+Watch Martin as our MP back in more cheerful times, promoting Cheltenham Chamber of Commerce's new business centre here:

 Martin has campaigned tirelessly at local and national level for tougher action to stop climate change – and for smart planning for the inevitable effects of climate change too.
-He is a a member of the Aldersgate Group which brings together leading MPs, businesses and green organisations committed to fighting climate change and is on the advisory board of the Energy & Climate Change Information Unit which actively promotes accurate and accessible facts about climate change in the UK media.Read more
+As MP, he was a member of the Aldersgate Group which brings together leading MPs, businesses and green organisations committed to fighting climate change and is on the advisory board of the Energy & Climate Change Information Unit which actively promotes accurate and accessible facts about climate change in the UK media.Read more

-Based on the experience of 600 flooded properties in Cheltenham in the summer of 2007, Martin has supported a new national deal on flood insurance and responsibility for drainage and extensive government-funded flood defence work in Cheltenham and elsewhere, but also a more sustainable approach to naturally holding water in the landscape, for instance by extensive tree-planting and landscape management.Read more
+Based on the experience of 600 flooded properties in Cheltenham in the summer of 2007, Martin strongly supported a new national deal on flood insurance and responsibility for drainage and extensive government-funded flood defence work in Cheltenham and elsewhere, but also a more sustainable approach to naturally holding water in the landscape, for instance by extensive tree-planting and landscape management.Read more

-There were more than 7,000 recorded crimes in Cheltenham in the year to September 2014 - still far too many but more than 27% less than in 2010.
-Domestic burglary, drug offences, bicycle theft, public order offences, possession of weapons offences and vehicle offences are all sharply lower now in Cheltenham than they were in 2010.
+There were more than 7,000 recorded crimes in Cheltenham in Martin's last full year as an MP - still far too many but more than 27% less than in 2010.
+Domestic burglary, drug offences, bicycle theft, public order offences, possession of weapons offences and vehicle offences were all sharply lower then in Cheltenham than they were in 2010.
 This is a tribute to Cheltenham people including Neighbourhood Watch volunteers, to Gloucestershire Constabulary's effective community policing and preventive work and to innovative projects like the Aston Project and the Halt project who have worked to reduce the risk of offending amongst young people.Read more